ranton256/classifying_concord/classifying_condord.md

 ## Introduction

+This article is a walkthrough of using machine learning classification techniques combined with some preprocessing to distinguish between the writing of Emerson and Thoreau.

 I wanted to show methods for classifying text using a novel dataset rather than one of the toy ones so often used for tutorials.
-What I settled on eventually was to classify text to attribute it to the original author.
-The appendix includes the project repository link where all code and data used in this study can be accessed.
+Eventually I settled on classifying text to predict the original author.
+Since I wanted this to be primarily about actual writing style rather than the changes to language between regions or over time I chose two authors from the same era and location, Emerson and Thoreau.

 Ralph Waldo Emerson and Henry David Thoreau both resided in mid-19th-century Concord, Massachusetts.
-Their writings and philosophical exchanges contributed to American Transcendentalism, and both produced literary works that are still influential.
+Their writings and philosophical exchanges contributed to [American Transcendentalism](https://plato.stanford.edu/entries/transcendentalism/), and both produced literary works that remain influential.
 Despite their shared location and intellectual community, their writing styles differ in identifiable ways.

 *Walden* has always been one of my favorite books and had a big influence on me when I first read it in high school, but Emerson was a different story.
 I found his writing style wordy and frustrating.
-Recently I revisited the context of these works when I read *The Transcendentalists and Their World* (Gross, 2021). which sparked the idea to use the text from their now public domain classic works to create some novel machine learning datasets for practice.
+Recently I revisited the context of these works when I read *[The Transcendentalists and Their World](https://us.macmillan.com/books/9780374279325/thetranscendentalistsandtheirworld/)* (Gross, 2021) which gave me the idea to use their writings as the basis for this project.

-This article is a walkthrough of using machine learning classification techniques combined with some preprocessing to distinguish between the writing of Emerson and Thoreau.
+All the code and data used in this study can be accessed via the GitHub repo [http://github.com/ranton256/classifying_concord](github.com/ranton256/classifying_concord).

-We created our dataset from two public domain works, one for each author.
-For Emerson, we chose *Essays: First Series* (1841), and for Thoreau, there was really no choice but *Walden, and On The Duty Of Civil Disobedience* (1854).
+The dataset was created from two public domain works, one by each author.
+For Emerson, I used *Essays: First Series* (1841), and for Thoreau, there was really no choice but *Walden, and On The Duty Of Civil Disobedience* (1854).

 This dataset offers several practical advantages for educational purposes: